Home

 2022-05-07 11:20:17

-Contributors within the British survey downloaded an app, Bugs Matter, which enabled them to record their journeys and the number of bugs squashed on their registration plates.
+Contributors within the British survey downloaded an app, Bugs Matter, which enabled them to report their journeys and the number of bugs squashed on their registration plates.
 The following survey will run from June to August.

-Participants within the British survey downloaded an app, which enabled them to document their journeys and the number of bugs squashed on their registration plates.
+Contributors within the British survey downloaded an app, which enabled them to record their journeys and the number of bugs squashed on their registration plates.
 Photograph: Buglife/PA

 Quelle: www.theguardian.com